bit-meddler/rpiCap/README.md

 3. The Rpi Cam2 is 1280x720 @ 60Hz, and is available in an IR mode and with an IR strobe ring.
 It's image is 'published' in a YUV format through the default API, so the first 'block' of uint8 bytes will be the B&W image _unraveled_.
 Even though we get (unwanted) chroma information, we can skip it entirely.

+4. But wait!
+[This arducam](https://www.arducam.com/product/arducam-full-hd-color-global-shutter-camera-for-raspberry-pi-2-3mp-ar0234-wide-angle-pivariety-camera-module-b0353/) has a Global Shutter, and apparently an external sync (TTL?)
+Input.
+Were here guys!
+This might just do it.
+It's Colour, and in the Visible spectrum (not really what we want for MoCap), but if I can grab the luma portion and it syncs correctly.
+We're rock'in!

 ## Licence
 This project is subject to the GPLv3 Licence, a copy is in the root, and will be refferenced in the source and resource files going forwards.